yenniejun/covid-texting-service/README.md

 ## Stats
-I am getting my stats for Louisiana from the [Louisiana CDC site](http://ldh.la.gov/Coronavirus/).
+I am getting my stats from the [Bing API Portal](https://bing.com/covid).
+You can find the details about the api [here](https://www.programmableweb.com/api/bing-covid-19-data-rest-api-v10).
+You can find the API endpoint [here](https://bing.com/covid/data).

-I am getting my stats for the U.S. States from [Worldometers](https://www.worldometers.info/coronavirus/country/us/).
-I scrape these stats using Selenium from the respective sites and pull the live numbers.
+I tried out several different coronavirus API endpoints and scraping differnet sites myself.
+Of all of these, I found that the Bing API provided the most accurate, up-to-date, and easiest-to-use stats.

 # Getting Started